MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 Here, organizations can decide to allow adoption teams to start using the service in a disconnected sandbox environment.
 The sandbox lets the adoption team start working with the service and educate themselves by prototyping solutions.
 The sandbox environment doesn't have any policy controls for the service.
 As no review has been done, generic compensating controls should be enforced on the environment.
 These compensating controls might include:

-- Agreement from the adoption team to try to work within the cloud policy.
+- Agreement from the adoption team to try to work within the cloud policy
-- Agreement to not store any company data in the sandbox environment.
+- Agreement to not store any company data in the sandbox environment
-- Limited network connectivity to the corporate environment.
+- Limited network connectivity to the corporate environment
-- Limited connectivity to outside services.
+- Limited connectivity to outside services

 Once a draft version of the service review has been done, the service can be provisionally approved for use in a development and test environment.
 At this point, the code for the controls might not be complete, but basic guidance about how the service is deployed has been written.
 The developers can now start to work in the dev test environment with the understanding that the service might require reworking later.
 For example, if new controls were to come in place as part of the final implementation of the production controls, some rework might be needed.

 For the release of service controls, and to authorize application teams to deploy the service into the production environment, the following tasks must be complete:

-- Service guidance is completed.
+- Service guidance is completed
-- Policy controls are code complete and tested.
+- Policy controls are code complete and tested
-- Approval of service controls is complete.
+- Approval of service controls is complete
-- Policy controls are released to production.
+- Policy controls are released to production

 Now the adoption team can deploy the final production controls with confidence.